 and welcome to this instruction to implement random generated dungeons in your RPG Maker project.
 As using this plugin is not plug and play as most other plugins out there, I recommend you to read every step carefully.
 I also recommend you to open my Demo project in the Maker when steps are unclear.

-Go into your Plugin Manager and import all required Plugins in this order:
+Go into your Plugin Manager and import MK_RandomGenerate_Dungeon.

 Step 2: Snippets